resmushit/wordpress-plugin/readme.txt

-=== reSmush.it : the only free Image Optimizer & compress plugin  ===
+=== reSmush.it : the original free image compressor and optimizer plugin  ===
-Contributors: resmushit
+Contributors: ShortPixel, resmushit
-Tags: image, optimizer, image optimization, resmush.it, smush, jpg, png, gif, optimization, compression, Compress, Images, Pictures, Reduce Image Size, Smush, Smush.it
+Tags: image, optimizer, image optimization, resmush.it, smush, jpg, png, gif, optimization, compression, Compress, Images, Pictures, Reduce Image Size, Smush, Smush.it, free image optimization
 Requires at least: 4.0.0
 Tested up to: 6.4.3
 Stable tag: 0.4.14
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The FREE Image Optimizer which will compress your pictures and improve your SEO & performances by using reSmush.it, the 25+ billion images API optimizer.
+reSmush.it is the FREE image compressor and optimizer plugin - use it to optimize your images and improve the SEO and performance of your website.

 == Description ==

-reSmush.it Image Optimizer allow to use **free Image optimization** based on [reSmush.it API](http://www.resmush.it/ "Image Optimization API, developped by Charles Bourgeaux"). reSmush.it provides image size reduction based on several advanced algorithms.
-The API accept JPG, PNG and GIF files up to **5MB**.

-This plugin includes a bulk operation to optimize all your pictures in 2 clicks !
-Change your image optimization level to fit your needs !
-This service is used by more than **400,000** websites on different CMS (Wordpress, Drupal, Joomla, Magento, Prestashop...).

-reSmush.it can remains FREE due to community supports on our [Patreon Page](https://patreon.com/resmushit "Support reSmush.it on Patreon").
-These financial supports allow to pay servers and to develop new exciting features!

-The plugin includes an option to exclude some pictures of the optimizer.

-Since Aug.
-2016, reSmush.it allows to optimize pictures up to 5MB, for free !
+The reSmush.it Image Optimizer is a **free WordPress image compressor and optimizer** plugin which allows you to smush your website's images so that they load faster.
+The plugin is super easy to use (just 2 clicks!), supports JPG, PNG and GIF image formats and can be used to bulk optimize current(past) images and automatically optimize all new images.
+You can also adjust the optimization levels and exclude certain images.
+Since its launch more than 9 years ago, reSmush.it has become the preferred choice for WordPress image optimization as it allows you to smush the images for free. reSmush.it image optimization service works on various CMS platforms (WordPress, Drupal, Joomla, Magento, Prestashop, etc.) and is used by **more than 400,000 websites** worldwide.

+reSmush.it has earned the reputation of being the best free, fast and easy image optimization plugin out there :-)

+**Features:**
+- Free bulk image compressor
+- Automatic image optimization on upload
+- Keep or remove EXIF data
+- Image quality selector
+- Powerful and free image optimizer API
+- Customizable settings for image quality
+- Automatic image optimization with CRON
+- Backup and restore original images
+- Image statistics
+- File logging for developers

 == Installation ==